kingsdigitallab/framesense/README.md

 # FrameSense

-FrameSense is command line tool to process your video collections.
+FrameSense is command line tool to pre-process your video collections.

 Status: alpha